material-components/material-components-android/docs/theming/Motion.md

 # Motion

 Material motion is a system to help create stylized and consistent animations across an app.
-Provided in the library are semantic easing and duration theme attributes, components that use themed motion for their built-in animations, and a set of transitions for navigational events or custom animations.
+Provided in the library are semantic easing and duration theme attributes, semantic spring theme attributes, components that use themed motion for their built-in animations, and a set of transitions for navigational events or custom animations.

-Before you can use the motion library, you need to add a dependency on the Material Components for Android library (version `1.2.0` or later).
-For more information, go to the
+The easing and duration motion system is available in version `1.6.0` or later.
+The physics motion system is available in version `1.13.0` or later.
+For more information, see the
 [Getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md)
 page.